Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Related Work

 \section{Related Work}

 Fairness in resource allocation and the use of Nash Social Welfare was pioneered by Varian in his seminal work~\citep{varian1973equity,varian1976two}.
 Since then researchers have investigated fairness properties for both offline and online allocation, in settings with divisible or indivisible resources, and when either the individuals or resources arrive online.
 We now briefly discuss some related works; see~\cite{aleksandrov2019online} for a comprehensive survey.
 What distinguishes our setting from many of the previous works is that we consider the online Bayesian setting with a known distribution.
-Many previous works are either limited to offline or non-adaptive algorithms, or consider adversarial online arrivals.
+Many previous works are either limited to offline or non-adaptive algorithms, or consider adversarial online arrivals. {Trade-offs between various fairness metrics has alsos been considered previously in the literature, but for classification-based fairness metrics on protected attributes instead of allocation based ones~\citep{kleinberg2016inherent}.}

 \textbf{Food Bank and Health Care Operations}: There is a growing body of work in the operations research literature addressing logistics and supply chain issues in the area of humanitarian relief, health-care, and food distribution~\citep{sengul2017modeling,orgut2016achieving,alkaabneh2020unified,yi2015fairness,jaberi2014optimal}.
 The research focuses on designing systems which balance efficiency, effectiveness, and equity.
 In \cite{eisenhandler2019humanitarian} they study the logistical challenges of managing vehicles with limited capacity to distribute food and provide routing and scheduling protocols.
 In \cite{lien2014sequential,manshadi2021fair} they consider sequential allocation with an alternative objective of maximizing the minimum utility (also called the leximin in the literature \citep{moulin2004fair}).
 We instead consider sequential allocation of resources under the objectives of achieving approximate fairness notions with regards to envy and efficiency.